 Finder charts and further information about the above and other fainter comets can be found in the below Information Sources and Links Section.
 Any of the above estimates are based on current information at the time of writing the guide and can be wrong - “Comets are like cats; they have tails, and they do precisely what they want”, David H Levy.

 Always keep an eye out for Aurorae.
+The Spring or Vernal Equinox is on March 20th which sees the end of winter and the beginning of spring.
 Other interesting naked eye phenomena to look out for include the Zodiacal Light and the Gegenschein.

 Both are caused by sunlight reflecting off dust particles which are present in the solar system.
 The Zodiacal Light can be seen in the West after evening twilight has disappeared or in the East before the morning twilight.
 The best time of year to see the phenomenon is late-Feb to early-April in the evening sky and September/October in the morning sky - it's then that the ecliptic, along which the cone of the zodiacal light lies, is steepest in our skies.
 The Gegenschein can be seen in the area of the sky opposite the sun.
 To view either, you must get yourself to a very dark site to cut out the light pollution.
 When trying to observe either of these phenomena, it is best to do so when the moon is below the horizon.
 A new appendix has been added explaining some of the more technical terms used in the guide.